Arthritis in the Hands

 Arthritis in the hands, most commonly osteoarthritis, feels painful, with stiff and swollen joints.
 There are many forms of arthritis that can affect the hands, including rheumatoid arthritis and psoriatic arthritis.

-Osteoarthritis is more common in older adults and often is thought of a result of wear and tear.
+Osteoarthritis is more common in older adults and often is thought of as a result of wear and tear.
 Osteoarthritis often affects the thumb — down to the first thumb joint near the wrist — and knuckles of the fingers.
+Arthritis of the thumb is also called basal joint arthritis.

-Arthritis is painful because it involves inflammation around the joints as the cartilage on the ends of bones wears away.
-In the hands, this cartilage allows fingers to move smoothly and makes fine motor skills like tying shoe laces easier to achieve.
+Arthritis pain is caused by inflammation around the joints as the cartilage on the ends of bones wears away.
+In the hands, this cartilage allows fingers to move smoothly and perform fine motor skills like tying shoelaces.

-Some of the first symptoms of arthritis in the hands can include dull or burning joint pain following period of increased work or other physical activity with the hands.
-As arthritis worsens in the hands, once simple daily activities such as opening a jar or threading a needle become difficult and painful.
+Some of the first symptoms of arthritis in the hands can include dull or burning joint pain following a period of increased work or other physical activity with the hands.
+As arthritis worsens in the hands, once-simple daily activities, such as opening a jar or threading a needle, become difficult and painful.

-Treating arthritis in the hands tends to focus on relieving symptoms, but emerging treatments include surgery that may provide longer-term relief.
+Treating arthritis in the hands tends to focus on relieving symptoms, but emerging treatments include surgery that may provide longer-term pain relief and increased mobility in the hands.

 Types of Arthritis in the Hands

 Osteoarthritis can develop because of age and wear and tear, including sports that put stress on the joints.
-Family history of osteoarthritis also increases risk for the disease.
+Having a family history of osteoarthritis also increases risk for the disease.
 As the cartilage in your joints wears away, the ends of the bones rub on one another without protection.
-The result is pain, stiffness and eventually, restricted movement.
+The result is pain, stiffness and eventually, restricted movement in the affected joint.

 Rheumatoid arthritis is a chronic autoimmune disease in which your immune system attacks healthy tissue such as the lining of the joints.
 As the lining swells, the joints become painful and stiff.
 As the cartilage is destroyed in the joints, the bone itself wears away, and soft tissues in the fingers and hands weaken and stretch causing a deformed appearance.
 Small joints like those in the hands, wrists and fingers are particularly susceptible to the effects of rheumatoid arthritis.